EmaanBashir/didactic-couscous/README.md

-timetable-generator
+Automatic-timetable-generator

-A flexible university timetable generator (desktop application), which saves both time and energy by automating the manual process of timetable generation
+A flexible university timetable generator (desktop application), which saves both time and energy by automating the manual process of timetable generation.